 Rick and Morty season 4 cast

 We imagine that the original cast will return for season 4, with Justin Roiland voicing both Rick Sanchez and Morty Smith and Chris Parnell taking on the role of Morty’s father, Jerry.
 Spencer Grammer is tipped to be back as Morty’s sister Summer and, of course, it wouldn’t be complete without Sarah Chalke voicing Rick’s daughter, Beth.

 We also expect a handful of celebrity guest appearances as there were in season 3.
 The last season saw cameos from the likes of Nathan Fillion, Susan Sarandon, Tony Hale and more, and given the heightened interest from season two to three, we could be seeing more impressive cameos in the upcoming season.

 Rick and Morty season 4 teasers

-While we’re yet to be treated from any official Rick and Morty season 4 teasers or trailers, we have seen the release of a handful of mini-episodes appearing on the Adult Swim YouTube channel following the end of season 3.
+While we’re yet to be treated from any official Rick and Morty season 4 teasers or trailers other than the release date clip above, we have seen the release of a handful of mini-episodes appearing on the Adult Swim YouTube channel following the end of season 3.